 Starting a new online business is both exciting and stressful.
 You have high hopes for your products and want to make a huge impact, but there are also so many things you don’t know about eCommerce.
 Because of these frustrating roadblocks, many have chosen Shopify as their starting point since the platform offers more than one tier, some of which are relatively basic.
-However, we believe help is still needed, therefore, we’re going to help you start a Shopify store without all the confusing technical terms.
-We’ll take you step-by-step through the process of how to build a successful Shopify store so you can get started quickly and easily.
-By the end of this guide, you’ll have your store up and running in no time!

-How to start a Shopify store: Before you start
+How to Start a Shopify Store: Before You Start

 Shopify is a popular eCommerce platform that provides merchants with everything they need to set up and run a successful online store.
-Being easy to use, scalable, and having a wide range of features and integrations are the reason why businesses are adopting Shopify for their eCommerce solutions.
+Being easy to use, scalable, and having a wide range of features and integrations are the reasons why businesses are adopting Shopify for their eCommerce solutions.

 Starting a Shopify store just takes 30 minutes.
 This includes adding products, setting up payment methods and shipping rates, and configuring the store’s settings.
 Once the store is up and running, it can take some time to add more products and optimize the site for search engines.
 Overall, building a Shopify store is quick and easy, and businesses can be up and running in no time.

-Decide on a target audience
+Decide on a Target Audience

 The target audience is the specific group of people that a business’s marketing efforts focus on.
 It’s critical that you understand who your target audience is.
-It helps your company figure out how to reach people at the right time with the right message, offer, or product, increase conversion rates and drive more sales.
+It helps your company figure out how to reach people at the right time with the right message, offer, or product, increase conversion rates, and drive more sales.

 There are a few key ways to go about deciding on your target audience.
-The first is by identifying your ideal customer.
+The first is to identify your ideal customer.
 There are numerous ways to do this, including market research, surveys, and interviews.
 Once you have an idea of who your ideal customer is, you can then start to segment them into different groups based on factors like age, gender, location, interests, and income level.

 Another way to decide on your target audience is to look at your current customer base.
 This information can help you improve your marketing and make sure that you’re targeting the right audience.